 Some users report an issue in which Photos (or iPhoto on older OS) no longer recognizes the iPhone as a camera.
 Consequently, you are unable to import images from the device to your Windows or Mac computer.
-We see this problem most often after an iOS, macOS or OS X, or following a firmware update.
+We see this problem most often after an iOS, macOS or OS X software update, or following a firmware update.
 And of course, sometimes it’s just totally random.

 Fixes for Photos or iPhoto Won’t Recognize iPhone